KDGOfficial/CatSplashinator/README.md

 Made with love for cats by a 2nd-year KDG student.
 Wrote the code ✍️, petted the cats 🐈, pressed Enter ▶️ — all by myself!

 ### License 📜
+This project is distributed under the MIT license.
+You are free to use, modify, and redistribute the code as long as you provide attribution.
 ```
 MIT License